 Time to disco dance all the way from Halloween to New Year’s you guys!!!!!

-If you make a Studio DIY costume, share it on Instagram with #studiodiyincostume to be featured here on the blog (and for a chance at some other cool surprises we have in store!)!!
+If you make a Studio DIY costume, share it on Instagram with #studiodiyincostume for a chance to be featured!!